wikimedia/ws-export/README.md

    to fetch information about Wikisource contributors for the credits list that can be included at the end of exported books.

-   For the statistics recording database you create the the database and add connection details to `.env.local`:
+   For the statistics recording database you need to create the the database and add connection details to `.env.local`:

    ```console